jcwalmsley/DataScienceSpecialization_module3/CodeBook.md

 # DESCRIPTION:

-## This code book describes the variables, the data, and the transformations and work performed to clean up the data.
+## This code book describes the variables, the data, and the transformations and work performed to clean the data.

 ### RAW VARIABLES:
     A 561-feature vector with time and frequency domain variables.